NOTICE OF PRIVACY PRACTICES

 - Request a change to your health information if you think it is incomplete or inaccurate.
-However, if the audiologist, hearing health care professional, or office personnel believe the patient’s health information is complete and accurate, he/she can refuse to make the requested changes.
+However, if the audiologist, hearing healthcare professional or office personnel believe the patient’s health information is complete and accurate, he/she can refuse to make the requested changes.
 This request must be made in writing to our practice.

 - Request a paper copy if you have received this Notice of Privacy Practices electronically.
-This request must be made in writing to Thigpen Hearing Center.
+This request must be made in writing to our practice.

-This notice shall be effective January 2017.
+This Notice shall be effective as of January 2023